machal/cssmine-content/nastroje-npm-bower.md

 Node Package Manager, npm.js
 ----------------------------

-It is a packaging system for Javascript.
+This is a packaging system for Javascript.
 In the PHP world, they have Composer, in the Javascript world, we have npm.

-In my workflow, I use it mainly for installing libraries such as Grunt and it's plugins.
+In my workflow, I use it mainly for installing libraries such as Grunt and its plugins.
 However, there are several approaches to packaging so it is good to know that web libraries such as jQuery can be installed using npm too.